Stizerg/sm-multi-gpu-init/README.md

 For Ubuntu<br />
 <br />
 The script creates files sequentially, each file created by one provider, using all available providers until all files being created.
-If one of the providers finishing the job before others, it will start to create a new files without waiting.<br />
+If one of the providers finishing the job before others, it will start to create next file without waiting.<br />

 To start you need to download postcli to the same folder<br />
 https://github.com/spacemeshos/post/releases<br />